roqjayson/ParquetIngestNYC_Batch/README.md

 - The CSV is stored in a subfolder based on the timestamp it was created (e.g., data/2024/04/05/sample.csv).

 ### ⏳ Phase 2: File Download (Coming Soon)
-- Will read the CSV file from Phase 1.
+- Reads the CSV from Phase 1.
-- Downloads each Parquet file and saves it to organized folders based on their category or time period.
+- Downloads each Parquet file and saves it to organized folders based on their time period.
+- Allows parameterized execution by either limiting the number of files to be downloaded or limiting the date range of download.

 ## 🛠️ Tech Stack
 - **Language**: Python
-- **Libraries**: requests, BeautifulSoup, os, csv.
-(Might be updated in the future)
+- **Libraries**: See requirements/requirements.txt

 ## 📁 Project Structure

 ParquetIngestNYC_Batch/
 ```
-├── data
-│   └── YYYY
-|       └── MM
-|           └── DD
-|               └── HH
-|                    └── MM
-│                       └── available_links.csv
 ├── code
 |    └── script
 |        └── check_links_NYC.py